rticommunity/rtiperftest/srcDoc/tutorials/dealing_with_largedata.rst

             bin/armv6vfphLinux3.xgcc4.7.2/release/perftest_cpp -sub -nic eth0 -noPrint -flatData -datalen $DATALEN -sendqueuesize 5;
         done

 See below the output results of executing this test.
-Again, the information displayed here is only what the subscriber side showed.
+The information displayed here is only what the subscriber side showed since we are interested on throughput.

 Throughput Results -- FlatData vs Regular Data (UDPv4)
 ::::::::::::::::::::::::::::::::::::::::::::::::::::::